Tennis: US Open to change seeding process, will consider pregnancy

 What are the WTA rules?

+As per the current rules, there is no protected seeding for players, who make return to the game after being absent.
+However, there is a scenario where protected rankings are offered for up to eight tournaments.
 However, with the rule change proposed, US Open would "revise the seeding(s) if pregnancy is a factor in the current rankings of a player."